gabysbrain/zsh-image-extension/README.md

 next image portion.

 The preview function may be used as a regular command by running `ils` (image ls).

-May not work with all the terminals.
-Confirmed to work with `urxvt`, `xterm` and the Linux tty.

-It needs the `w3mimgdisplay` utility usually provided by `w3m` or `w3m-img` package.

 The activation sequence may be customized by setting the `IMAGE_EXTENSION_PREVIEW_KEY` variable prior to loading this plugin.